UCSolarCarTeam/Helios-Hermes/README.md

 5) Configure linker

-After adding the library files to /usr.local/lib.
-The linker needs to be configure with:
+After adding the library files to `/usr/local/lib`, configure the dynamic linker with SimpleAmqpClient with:

 `sudo ldconfig`